followmyutopia/devextreme-documentation/concepts/05 Widgets/Scheduler/030 Appointments/050 Customize Appointment.md

-For a minor customization of **Scheduler** appointments, you can use the default appointment template.
-This template defines the appearance of an appointment depending on whether [specific fields](/api-reference/10%20UI%20Widgets/dxScheduler/5%20Default%20Appointment%20Template '/Documentation/ApiReference/UI_Widgets/dxScheduler/Default_Appointment_Template/') are present or absent in the appointment data object.
+For a minor customization of **Scheduler** appointments, you can define [specific fields](/api-reference/10%20UI%20Widgets/dxScheduler/1%20Configuration/dataSource '/Documentation/ApiReference/UI_Widgets/dxScheduler/Configuration/dataSource/') in appointment data objects.
 For example, the following code generates three appointments: the first is not customized, the second is hidden, and the third is disabled.

 ---